1998–99 Portland Trail Blazers season

+Season summary

+Off-season

-During the off-season, the Trail Blazers signed free agents Jim Jackson and Greg Anthony, who would reunite with his former University of Nevada, Las Vegas teammate Stacey Augmon, and acquired shooting guard, and top draft pick Bonzi Wells out of Ball State University from the Detroit Pistons, who selected him with the eleventh overall pick in the 1998 NBA draft.
+During the off-season, the Trail Blazers signed free agents Jim Jackson and Greg Anthony, who would reunite with his former University of Nevada, Las Vegas teammate Stacey Augmon, and acquired rookie shooting guard, and first-round draft pick Bonzi Wells out of Ball State University from the Detroit Pistons, who selected him with the eleventh overall pick in the 1998 NBA draft.

+Regular season

-The Trail Blazers got off to a fast start by winning eight straight games between February and March, on their way to a 27–6 start to the regular season.
-Despite losing four of their final five games of the season, the team finished in first place in the Pacific Division with a 35–15 record, and earned the second seed in the Western Conference.
-The Trail Blazers won their fourth Division title in franchise history, and their first since the 1991–92 season; the team also qualified for their 17th consecutive trip to the NBA playoffs, and 22nd in 23 years.
+With the addition of Jackson and Anthony, the Trail Blazers got off to a fast start by winning seven of their first nine games of the regular season.
+The team posted an eight-game winning streak between February and March, and then posted a six-game winning streak in March, which led to a 27–6 start to the season.
+Despite losing four of their final five games of the season, the Trail Blazers finished in first place in the Pacific Division with a 35–15 record, and earned the second seed in the Western Conference.
+The Trail Blazers won their fourth Division title in franchise history, and their first since the 1991–92 season; the team qualified for the NBA playoffs for the 17th consecutive year, and also for the 22nd time in 23 years.
 Head coach Mike Dunleavy was named the NBA Coach of the Year.

-Isaiah Rider led the team in scoring with 13.9 points per game, which is usually a low average in points for a team's scoring leader, while Rasheed Wallace played half the season off the bench, averaging 12.8 points per game, and Damon Stoudamire contributed 12.6 points and 6.2 assists per game.
-In addition, Brian Grant averaged 11.5 points and 9.8 rebounds per game, while Arvydas Sabonis provided the team with 12.1 points and 7.9 rebounds per game, Walt Williams contributed 9.3 points per game, and Jackson provided with 8.4 points per game off the bench.
+Isaiah Rider led the Trail Blazers in scoring with a low team-high average of 13.9 points per game, while Rasheed Wallace played half the season off the bench, averaging 12.8 points and 4.9 rebounds per game, and Damon Stoudamire provided the team with 12.6 points and 6.2 assists per game.
+In addition, Brian Grant contributed 11.5 points and 9.8 rebounds per game, while Arvydas Sabonis provided with 12.1 points, 7.9 rebounds and 1.3 blocks per game.
+Meanwhile, Walt Williams contributed 9.3 points per game, Jackson averaged 8.4 points per game, Anthony contributed 6.4 points per game, and Augmon provided with 4.3 points and 1.2 steals per game.

 Sabonis finished tied in 13th place in Most Valuable Player voting, while Wallace finished tied in 16th place; Wallace also finished in second place in Sixth Man of the Year voting, behind Darrell Armstrong of the Orlando Magic, and Grant finished tied in eighth place in Most Improved Player voting.

-In the 1999 NBA playoffs, the Trail Blazers swept the Phoenix Suns in the Western Conference First Round in three straight games, marking the first time since 1992 that the team advanced to the playoffs.
-The Trail Blazers then defeated the 2-time defending Western Conference champion Utah Jazz in the Western Conference Semi-finals, four games to two, but were swept out of the Western Conference Finals by Tim Duncan, and the eventual NBA champion San Antonio Spurs in four straight games.
-The Spurs would reach the NBA Finals for the first time to defeat the 8th-seeded New York Knicks in five games, winning their first ever NBA championship.
+The Trail Blazers finished fifth in the NBA in home-game attendance, with an attendance of 486,556 at the Rose Garden Arena during the regular season.